3699 Wilshire Blvd. Ste 700, Los Angeles, CA 90010 Mon-Fri 9am-6pm +1-213-387-4508

 Adjustments and Considerations in Shared Physical Custody

 In some states, judges have discretion in deciding whether child support is necessary in cases of joint custody.
-Child support calculations in 50/50 custody situations often follow an income share model, where payments may not be necessary if parents’ monthly earnings are similar.
-In fact, if both parents’ incomes are substantially the same, the court in Pennsylvania may not order one parent to pay support to the other in an equal custody situation.
+Child support calculations in 50/50 custody situations often follow an income share model, where payments may not be required if parents’ monthly earnings are similar.
+In Pennsylvania, if both parents’ incomes are substantially equal, the court may not order one parent to pay support to the other in an equal-custody situation.

 Extraordinary Expenses and Their Influence on Payments

 Extraordinary medical expenses, such as necessary therapy for a child, are expected to be shared by both parents and can affect child support payments.
-Similarly, extraordinary educational expenses, like private school tuition or special needs education programs, require contributions from both parents and can influence child support payments.
+Similarly, extraordinary educational expenses, such as private school tuition or special-needs education programs, may require contributions from both parents and affect child support payments.

 Child support covers all expenses related to the child’s daily living needs, including:

-Special circumstances, including supporting another child from a prior relationship or personal medical expenses of a parent, can affect child support calculations in a scenario of 50/50 custody.
+Special circumstances, including support for another child from a prior relationship or a parent’s personal medical expenses, can affect child support calculations in a 50/50 custody scenario.

 Next, we will examine Charles M. Green’s insights on 50/50 custody support.